mkiats/SC2006-4everHome/README.md

 4EverHome connects users to external agents such as realtors and interior designers, which are often difficult and time-consuming to source.
 Through the usage of this app, users can choose which services they can engage with during the purchase of their property.

+## Setup Instructions

+- Download VSCode, ensure dart and flutter extensions are downloaded
+- Download android studio and android toolchain
+- Download flutterSdk and add to variable environmental paths
+- Run the flutter code and load 'flutter build apk --release'
+- Install apk into test device

+Test device used:
+OS:

 ## Technologies

 Project is created with: